wechicken456/Codenames-AI/README.md

 ### Turns:

 At the start of each team's turn, the Codemaster supplies a clue and a number (the number of words related to that clue).
+Note that Codemasters can give "0" as their number, which allows guessers an unlimited number of guesses.

 e.g., `('pebble',2)`